^

 You see, in order for these numbers to be meaningful, we need to work out how in-game space translates to real-world measurements.
 Unfortunately, Fallout 4 has an inaccurate map!
 There is no single measurement that was used for all locations!

-Also.
-I know it's not exact, since the field is wobbly.
-But uhh... most accurate way of measuring with those irregular boundaries... is, uh.
+I'm not measuring the full 'accurate' area of the field for two reasons.
+First, the most accurate way of measuring with those irregular boundaries... is, uh.
 Calculus.

 Which I can't do.